brainpy/BrainPy/README.md

 # Why to use BrainPy

-``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation.
+``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation based on Just-In-Time (JIT) compilation.
 Core functions provided in BrainPy includes

 1. **General numerical solvers** for ODEs, SDEs, DDEs, FDEs, and others.

-2. **Neurodynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even molecular.
+2. **Dynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even molecular.

-3. **Neurodynamics analysis tools** for differential equations, including phase plane analysis and bifurcation analysis, continuation analysis and sensitive analysis.
+3. **Dynamics analysis tools** for differential equations, including phase plane analysis and bifurcation analysis, continuation analysis and sensitive analysis.

+4. **Seamless integration with deep learning models**, and has the speed benefit on JIT compilation.

 Moreover, `BrainPy` is designed to effectively satisfy your basic requirements:

 - *Easy to learn and use*, because BrainPy is only based on Python language and has little dependency requirements;
 - *Highly flexible and transparent*, because BrainPy endows the users with the fully data/logic flow control;
 - *Simulation can be guided with the analysis*, because the same code in BrainPy can not only be used for simulation, but also for dynamics analysis;
-- *Efficient running speed*, because BrainPy is compatible with the latest JIT compilers or any other accelerating framework you prefer (below we list the speed comparison based on Numba JIT).
+- *Efficient running speed*, because BrainPy is designed to compile your codes just-in-time.

-`BrainPy` is a backend-independent neural simulator.
-Users can define models with any backend they prefer.
-Intrinsically, BrainPy supports the array-oriented backends such like [NumPy](https://numpy.org/), it also supports the JIT compilers such as [Numba](https://numba.pydata.org/) and [JAX](https://jax.readthedocs.io/) on CPU or GPU devices.
-Extending BrainPy to support other backend frameworks you prefer is very easy.
+Currently, `BrainPy` heavily relies on the JIT compilers [Numba](https://numba.pydata.org/) and [JAX](https://jax.readthedocs.io/) on CPU or GPU devices.
+Extending BrainPy to support other backend frameworks you prefer is also easy.
 The details please see documents coming soon.